mythagel/hiredis11/README.md

 **Incomplete.**

 Sync interface is stable.
 Async doesn't exist.
 Wrapped commands may change with async interface.
 More commands are yet to be implemented.
+Pipeline class doesn't work with wrapped commands.

 Basic sync interface
 --------------------